Alp Caschlé - Hexensee

 Description

-Three highlights are packed in this hike: The witch plate "Platta dil Barlot", the extraordinary witch lake "Lai dalla Stria" and the newly signposted ascent on a blue/white route over the Alp Caschlé.
-Already after the Uaul Flurin we overlook the Val Tujetsch almost from a bird's eye view and we dive into a varied landscape.
-The Hexenplatte is still in a gentle hollow on a meadow, but after we change to the blue /white route it soon becomes more rocky and we get an insight into the Val Strem with Wittenalpstock and Oberalpstock.
-We have to be attentive to wayfinding, because no trail tracks have yet formed.
-Once we have reached the highest point on the ridge, the Hexensee lies in front of us, unfathomably dark and embedded between bright, round-cut rocks.
-Rare flowers grow on the green moss bands in between and if we are lucky, we will even find crystals.
-For an extended picnic we choose the large rock, which almost towers a pulpit above the water.
-The fact that we see the mountain scenery twice is not due to the wine we brought with us, it is the fantastic reflections for which the lake is so well known.
-On the way to the Val Milar we cross small wetlands and streams and below the middle plates we go on the valley path to Rueras only downhill.
+This hike is packed with three highlights: the Hexenplatte "Platta dil Barlot", the extraordinary Hexensee "Lai dalla Stria", and the newly marked ascent on a blue/white route via Alp Caschlé.
+Already after Uaul Flurin, we overlook Val Tujetsch almost from a bird's eye view and immerse ourselves in a varied landscape.
+The Hexenplatte still lies in a gentle hollow on a meadow, but after switching to the blue/white route, it soon becomes rockier, and we get a glimpse into Val Strem with Wittenalpstock and Oberalpstock.
+We must be attentive for navigation since no trails have formed yet.
+Once we reach the highest point on the ridge, Hexensee lies before us, unfathomably dark and nestled among bright, rounded rocks.
+On the green moss bands between, rare flowers grow, and if we're lucky, we even find crystals.
+For an extensive picnic, we choose the large rock that almost towers like a pulpit over the water.
+The reason we see the mountain panorama twice is not due to the wine we brought, but the fantastic reflections the lake is known for.
+On the section to Val Milar, we cross small wetlands and streams, and below Mittelplatten it goes downhill along the valley path to Rueras.

-Important: If you are traveling with the GPS - the path is not yet recorded in the topographic map so the route is a bit inaccurate!
-We adhere to the red/white and blue/wise markings!
+Important: If you are using GPS—the path is not yet recorded on the topographic map, so the route may be somewhat inaccurate!
+We stick to the red/white and blue/white markings!

-Crystals lying around can simply be taken with you, only those who are traveling with tools need a spotlight patent.
+Crystals lying around can simply be taken; only those carrying tools need a prospector's license.

-In midsummer, cows graze with their calves in val milar.
+In midsummer, cows with their calves graze in Val Milar.
 Caution is advised.
-The white/blue signaled part of the hike requires sure-footedness and a sense of orientation.
+The white/blue marked part of the hike requires sure-footedness and a good sense of direction.

 Directions

-We leave the stop to the north, cross under the tracks and walk to the right on a road to its end.
-Even before the Maiensäss we branch off to the left and further up again.
-We meet a forest road where we continue diagonally opposite on a hiking trail through the forest.
-We stay on the route to Caschlé.
-Here is a new signpost with the blue/white route.
-We follow this to the Hexensee.
-At the lake we meet again on a signpost red / white markings.
-Between the Hexensee and the Lai Selvadi we follow the signs to the left, downhill, until we come across the hiking trail no. 43.
-Walking down to the left again, we reach a paved road at Pardatsch, which we follow to the train stop.
+We leave the stop heading north, pass under the tracks, and hike right on a driveable road to its end.
+Before the alpine pasture, we branch left and then once again higher up.
+We meet a forest road where, diagonally opposite, a hiking trail leads through the forest.
+We stay on the route to Caschlé, where a new signpost with a blue/white route is set.
+We follow this to Hexensee.
+At the lake, we meet another signpost with red/white markings.
+Between Hexensee and Lai Selvadi, we follow the signage left downhill until we meet hiking trail no. 43.
+Continuing left downhill, we reach an asphalt road at Pardatsch, which we follow to the train stop.

 Directions